 SERIAL EYES has been developed with the support of a team of producers and broadcasters from all over Europe.
 As well as offering advice and input to the programme, they participate as instructors throughout the year.

-Serial Eyes works in cooperation with the London Film School (LFS) and the National Film School of Denmark.
+SERIAL EYES is organissed in collaboration with London Film School and The National Film School of Denmark.

 Our Sponsors / Supporters